samratyeager/samratyeager/README.md

 ## Talking about personal stuffs:

 - I'm a CS Student.
-- I’m currently doing Mern-stack.
+- I’m currently doing mern-stack development.
 - How to reach me: coddingsamrat@gmail.com.
 - This is where I write, code and solve problems: